Which Body Drafts Legislation In China

 Challenges and Reforms in Legislative Governance

 Reforms are underway to strengthen interagency coordination and legal education.
-The NPC Standing Committee has established specialized committees, such as the Committee on Legislative Affairs, to streamline processes and encourage expertise.
+The NPC Standing Committee has established specialized committees, such as the Committee on Legislative Affairs, to streamline processes and grow expertise.
 Legal training programs for local officials and judges also aim to

 Conclusion